 However, take note that these were isolated events and not at all commonplace.

-I had the wonderful opportunity to explore a bit of Basilan last August 2017, during Martial Law when just about any place I went to was teeming with military detachments and headquarters.
+I had the wonderful opportunity to explore a bit of Basilan for five days last August 2017, during Martial Law when just about any place I went to was teeming with military detachments and headquarters.
 I assure you that going around in the main cities and populated areas is quite safe.

 Is it Safe to stay in the hotels in Basilan?